dispatchrun/dispatch-py/README.md

 To interact with stateful functions, the SDK needs to be configured with the address at which the server can be reached.
-The Dispatch API Key must also be set, and optionally, a public signing key should be configured to verify that requests received by the stateful functions are originated from the Dispatch scheduler.
+The Dispatch API Key must also be set, and optionally, a public signing key should be configured to verify that requests received by the stateful functions originated from the Dispatch scheduler.
 These configuration options can be passed as arguments to the the `Dispatch` constructor, but by default they will be loaded from environment
 variables: